Waiting for the Storm

 “You’re wrong, Yagrin.”

-“She senses your spirt, and finds the one she loves.”
+“She senses your spirit, and finds the one she loves.”

-“And thinks that she’s betraying her father with that love.”
+“Still, she’s confused, and thinks she’s betraying her father with that love.”

-“You’re ready to love both of us, but you think that you don’t deserve it.”
+“You’re ready to love both of us, but you think you don’t deserve it.”

 Unable to face her, I walk away.